MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 This construction is equivalent to Section 8.3 of {{HSTS}}, point 5.

-If an HTTPSSVC record is present for this "https" URL, the client should treat this as the equivalent of receiving an HTTP "307 Temporary Redirect" redirect to the "https" URL.
+If an HTTPSSVC query for this "https" URL returns any HTTPSSVC records (AliasForm or ServiceForm), the client SHOULD act as if it has received an HTTP "307 Temporary Redirect" redirect to this "https" URL.
 Because HTTPSSVC is received over an often insecure channel (DNS), clients MUST NOT place any more trust in this signal than if they had received a 307 redirect over cleartext HTTP.